TrellixVulnTeam/swahilipython_SCMU/Doc/library/logging.rst

       Logs a message with level :const:`ERROR` on this logger.
 The arguments are interpreted as for :meth:`debug`.
 Exception info is added to the logging message.
-This method should only be called from an exception handler.
+This method should only be called kutoka an exception handler.

    .. method:: Logger.addFilter(filter)